ryannel/Python3-Oauth-Containers/README.md

 # Python3-Oauth-Containers
-Built on requests-oauth and shelve these OAuth classes were created to simplify calls the implementation of requests-oauth calls.
+Built on requests-oauth and shelve these OAuth classes were created to simplify the implementation of requests-oauth.

 ## OAuth2 - Google Example
 ```python